-Akufo-Addo cuts sod for €15 million solid Upper East waste treatment plant
+Akufo-Addo cuts sod for €15 million solid Upper East Waste Treatment Plant

-The President of the Republic, Nana Addo Dankwa Akufo-Addo, on Thursday, 8th October 2020, cut the sod for the construction of a solid waste treatment facility at Sharigu, in the Upper East Region.
+President Nana Addo Dankwa Akufo-Addo, on Thursday, 8th October 2020, cut the sod for the construction of a solid waste treatment facility at Sharigu, in the Upper East Region.

 The Plant, which is being established by the Jospong Group and its partners, in collaboration with government, and which is estimated to cost some fifteen million euros (€15 million).